jackfoxy/urQL/docs/ref-ch04-data-manipulation.md

 ## Arguments

 **`<table>`**
-Target table.
+The target table.

 ## Remarks

-The command potentially mutates `<table>` and if so results in a state change of the Obelisk agent.
+The command potentially mutates `<table>`, resulting in a state change of the Obelisk agent.

-Tables in the namespace *sys* cannot be truncated.
+Tables in the *sys* namespace cannot be truncated.

 ## Produced Metadata